ytatus94/my_thesis/README.md

 # my_thesis
 This is repository for my Ph.D. thesis

+### 03/21/2018
+* Correct abstract and acknowledge as John suggested
+* Correct ch.9 as Dick suggested

 ### 03/19/2018
 * Finish the electron isolation
 * Correct ch.8 as Dick suggested